 Facilities managers can use AR and VR to increase worker safety where there might be hazardous conditions, and to determine how to retrofit and upgrade new equipment into existing systems.
 3D models can be altered to show where new systems can be placed inside a facility for maximum efficiency and issues can be addressed before they even occur.

-For building occupants, processes can be made easier, from collaboration with other offices, to indoor mapping and far beyond.
-The possibilities of this new technology is only limited by imagination.
+For building occupants, processes can be made easier, from collaboration with other offices to indoor mapping and far beyond.
+The possibilities of this new technology are only limited by imagination.